 Open for public play since December 2001 and designed by Scott Miller, Cholla has racked up a host of honors on its way to becoming one of Arizona’s most celebrated courses.
 In fact, the 7,225-yard layout was named by Sports Illustrated as one of the “10 best new public courses in the world” shortly after its debut.

 AWARDS AND ACCOLADES

 More recently, Golf Magazine listed Cholla as No. 46 in its ranking of the “Golf’s Top 100 You Can Play” for 2016/2017.
-Golfweek bestowed Cholla with three “Golfweek’s Best” honors: 20th in 2016 Casino Courses ranking; No. 66 in the list of the Resort Courses for 2017; and 9th in the 2016 State-by-State Courses You Can Play in Arizona ranking.
+According to “Golfweek’s Best” honors, Cholla ranks 16th in 2020 Casino Courses ranking; No. 107 in the list of the Best Resort Courses for 2020; and 7th in the 2020 State-by-State Courses You Can Play in Arizona ranking.

 Visit the Awards and Accolades page to learn more about the many honors Cholla has received over the years.

 Scott Miller boasts more than 25 years of golf course design experience with more than 75 golf courses to his credit.

 “Dramatic on-site features including a variety of lush vegetation, natural drainage corridors and unique topographic conditions make the site ideally suited for a spectacular golf venue.
 The site’s location offers pristine panoramic vistas, including the McDowell Mountains, Red Mountain, the Verde River and the Matazal Mountains, which are highlighted by the prominence of the often snow-capped Four Peaks formation, further enhancing the natural beauty of the site.
 The final, and possibly most important characteristic of the project, is its lack of surrounding land uses, which will allow this venue to be a perpetual native Sonoran Desert retreat.”